 Maritime dynamics in 21st Century are changing round the clock.
 For Pakistan it’s time to re-align, rebalance and reorient while competition and conflicts in Indo-Pacific region are at high nodes, regional crisis fetching international attention, roughly 4,000 major ports becoming hot-spots, high seas facilitating 95 percent of transnational trade, more than US$6 trillion transit business going on every year and threats of piracy, terrorism, smuggling and human, drug and weapon trafficking anchored at sea.

-India has allocated estimated US$13 billion (10 percent increased) budget in 2017 for the Naval modernization with an aim at achieving a force level of almost 200 warships by 2027, alone from the current fleet of 137.
+India has allocated estimated US$13 billion (10 per cent increased) budget in 2017 for the Naval modernization with an aim at achieving a force level of almost 200 warships by 2027, alone from the current fleet of 137.
 About, more than 40 platforms ranging from submarines to aircraft carrier are being built at Indian shipyards.
 The major warship construction programmes in progress include the aircraft carrier, destroyers, submarines (06 Conventional and 06 nuclear) with ballistic missile capability, corvettes, stealth frigates and fast-attack boats.
-While a separate budget allocated for procurement of helicopters, aircrafts and rest of the equipment’s including Indian coast guard ships and fast attack boats.
+While a separate budget allocated for procurement of helicopters, aircraft and rest of the types of equipment including Indian coast guard ships and fast attack boats.

 These future plans, with the United States support, clearly indicates that India is now trying hard to become a “Blue Water Navy – a regional hegemon” but according to some famous defence experts, Indian Navy is no-where among top five in Asia.
 Certainly, this is not somewhat a luxury but a necessity for Pakistan to focus on a Navy, which is ultimately vigorous in dealing multi-dimensional threats emerging out of Indian Ocean dominant naval posturing.